ETHZ-INS/BehaviorFlow/Revisions/R_revision/README.md

 **DLCAnalyzer.R** <br>
 An updated version of the DLCAnalyzer (see Tutorial) package, replacing the "DLCAnalyzer_Functions_v4.R".
 We recommend to use this file for any DLCAnalyzer analyses going forward since it is more integrated with the downstream applications in the BehaviorFlow package.

+**VAME_Clustering_AllData.Rmd** <br>
+Script containing the code to train a cluster classifier imitating the clustering produced by VAME on 5 datasets (CSI, AS, yohimbine, CRS, DREADD).
+Important for Suppl.
+Figure 5.

+**VAME_Analysis_25Clusters.Rmd** <br>
+Follow up script of the previous one, containing all analysis steps for the VAME clustering of several datasets.
+Findings are shown in Suppl.
+Figure 5.

 **MBTY_Clustering.Rmd** <br>
 Script containing the code used to cluster the marble burying test recordings after yohimbine injections (MBTY).
 The results of this are shown in the updated Figure 6.